DjangoGirls/tutorial/django_installation/README.md

 ### Windows

-To create a new `virtualenv`, you need to open the console (we told you about that a few tutorials ago - remember?) and run `C:\Python\python -m venv venv`.
+To create a new `virtualenv`, you need to open the console (we told you about that a few chapters ago - remember?) and run `C:\Python\python -m venv venv`.
 It will look like this:

     C:\Users\Name\djangogirls> C:\Python34\python -m venv myvenv